Below is a list of the questions that our Carer Support staff and volunteers get asked most frequently.

-You're a carer if you offer care and support unpaid to someone else who needs help with their day-to-day life.
-This may be because of their frailty, long-term illness, disability, mental health problems and substance misuse.
+You're a Carer if you offer care and support unpaid to someone else who needs help with their day-to-day life.
+This may be because of their frailty, long-term illness, disability, mental health problems or substance misuse.

 Carers may be family members (including children and young people) who live with the person they care for, or even family, friends, or neighbours who live elsewhere.
 This is not the same as someone who provides care professionally, or through voluntary sector organisations.